mattofficeuk/AR6/README.md

 2) Improved method of calculating the AMOC, by computing a more precise zonal integral
 3) Added more models

-This data was processed by Matthew Menary matthew.menary@locean-ipsl.upmc.fr
+This data was processed by Matthew Menary matthew.menary@locean.ipsl.fr

 See **PLOTTING_CMIP5-6.py** and **PLOTTING_DAMIP.py** for how we plotted this data